A must see at least once in your life: the most amazing canyons in the world, which will take your breath away

 This canyon in Peru reaches a depth of 3501 meters (11 feet), twice the depth of the Grand Canyon.
 In normal times, it is one of Peru's most visited attractions, and travelers admire not only its vast expanses, but also the farmland on its slopes and exotic wildlife, including llamas, cougars, and the world's largest bird, the Andean condor.

 The Copper Canyon of Mexico, so named for its copper-green walls, is actually made up of six separate canyons formed by six rivers.
 One of the best ways to admire the sensational scenery is by taking the El Chepe Copper Canyon Train.

 Yarlung Tsangpo gorge

-If you like having a lot of extreme in the canyons, then the ideal place for you is the almost bottomless Yarlung Tsangpo Gorge in Tibet.
-Its maximum depth is 5300 m (170 ft), making it one of the deepest land-based canyons on the planet (three times deeper than the Grand Canyon).
-It is also one of the longest canyons in the world.
-It passes between two stunningly high peaks: Namcha Barwa at 00 meters (7 feet) and Gyal Peri at 782 meters (25 feet).
-Moreover, this is one of the least explored areas of the Earth, where the cruel Yarlung Tsangpo River flows.
+If you like it when there is a lot of extreme sports in the canyons, then the almost bottomless gorge of Yarlung Tsangpo in Tibet is the perfect place for you.
+Its maximum depth is 5300 m (170 ft), making it one of the deepest land canyons on the planet (three times deeper than the Grand Canyon).
+The gorge is one of the longest canyons in the world.
+It passes between two stunningly high peaks: Namcha Barwa at 00 meters (7 feet) and Gyala Peri at 782 meters (25 feet).
+Moreover, this is one of the least explored areas of the Earth, where the cruel river Yarlung Tsangpo flows.